about youth service

 welfare reform

-Stage one of welfare reform changes was the induction of Youth Service.
+Stage one of welfare reform changes was the introduction of Youth Service.
 In August 2011, Cabinet agreed that Youth Service needs to:

 The Youth Service Master Outcome Agreement sets out the performance and contractual requirements in achieving outcomes for young people.

-The Youth Service provider website sets out the operational processes for youth service providers supporting young people enrolled in Youth Service.
+The Youth Service provider website sets out the operational processes for the providers supporting young people enrolled in Youth Service.

 Those in Youth Service who are eligible for a benefit:

-- have youth activity obligations (education, budgeting and, for parents, parenting) and can receive incentive payments where they meet these obligations; and
+• have youth activity obligations (education, budgeting and, for parents – parenting) and can receive incentive payments where they meet these obligations

-Youth Service supports 16 to 17 year old's who can't live with their family, be supported by them or anyone else as a result of exceptional circumstances such as family breakdown (YP), and 16 to 19 year old parents who are receiving financial assistance (YPP).
+Youth Service supports 16 and 17 year old's who can't live with their family, be supported by them or anyone else as a result of exceptional circumstances such as family breakdown (YP), and 16-19 year old parents who are receiving financial assistance (YPP).

-Youth Service also includes young partners and young parent partners of a main beneficiary.
-Young partners of a main beneficiary are identified as young people who are either aged 16 to 17 (with no dependent child or children) or aged 16 to 19 (with a dependent child or children).
+Youth Service also includes young partners and young parent partners of main beneficiaries.
+Young partners of a main beneficiary are identified as young people who are either aged 16 to 17 with no dependent child or children, or aged 16 to 19 with a dependent child or children.

-Young partners receive a working age benefit (e.g., Jobseeker Support) and are referred to our Youth Service providers to meet their youth activity obligations.
+Young partners receive a working age benefit (usually Jobseeker Support) and are referred to our Youth Service providers to meet their youth activity obligations.

 neet (not in education employment or training)